dotnet/EntityFramework.Docs/entity-framework/core/modeling/value-comparers.md

 * By reference, such that a difference is only detected if a new byte array is used
 * By deep comparison, such that mutation of the bytes in the array is detected

 By default, EF Core uses the first of these approaches for non-key byte arrays.
 That is, only references are compared and a change is detected only when an existing byte array is replaced with a new one.
-This is a pragmatic decision that avoids copying entire arrays and comparing them byte-to-byte when executing <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges%2A>.
+This is a pragmatic decision that avoids copying entire arrays and comparing them byte-to-byte when executing <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges*>.
 It means that the common scenario of replacing, say, one image with another is handled in a performant way.

 On the other hand, reference equality would not work when byte arrays are used to represent binary keys, since it's very unlikely that an FK property is set to the *same instance* as a PK property to which it needs to be compared.
 Therefore, EF Core uses deep comparisons for byte arrays acting as keys; this is unlikely to have a big performance hit since binary keys are usually short.